ihor/ReactNativeCodeReuseExample/README.md

 Each platform uses the corresponding ```index.js``` file as an entry point.
 All other code resides in the [app](https://github.com/ihor/ReactNativeCodeReuseExample/tree/master/app) directory.

-Each component is presented as a subpackage containing implementation for each platform.
-For simple components which don't do any logic we define only two views for web and mobile and load the relevant view in the subpackage index.
+Each component is presented as a subpackage containing implementations for all platforms.
+For simple components which don't do any logic, we define only two views for web and mobile and load the relevant view in the subpackage index.
 Like in the [App](https://github.com/ihor/ReactNativeCodeReuseExample/tree/master/app/components/App) component.

- For components which have different appearance for iOS and Android we define two views with ```ios.js``` and ```android.js``` each containing a platform specific code.
+ For components which have a different appearance for iOS and Android, we define two views with ```ios.js``` and ```android.js``` extensions each containing a platform specific code.
 Like in the [Title](https://github.com/ihor/ReactNativeCodeReuseExample/tree/master/app/components/Title) component.

- And for components which which do some logic we also add a component container to define that logic.
-In such case component container renders the view and in the subpackage index we load the platform relevant container.
-For max code reuse we can put all shared logic into abstract container and implement platform specific logic in subclasses.
+ And for components which do some logic, we also add a component container to define that logic.
+In such case in the subpackage index, we load the container and it renders the view.
+For max code reuse, we can put all shared logic into the abstract container and put platform specific code into subclasses.
 Like in the [HelpButton](https://github.com/ihor/ReactNativeCodeReuseExample/tree/master/app/components/HelpButton) component.

 Installation
 ============